-- 1. Your implicit curriculum project must be concluded with a reference list (See Appendix B).
+- 1. Your project must be concluded with a reference list (See Appendix B).
 If this element is missing, I will not grade your project. - 2.
-Your implicit curriculum project must reference at least 10 different sources from our class materials (readings, debates, videos, activities, discussions, etc.).
-You may not use more than five debates or class discussions to meet this requirement.
-You may use debate summaries or what you heard during a debate in your project, but these will only count as one source if they are from the same debate.
-In other words, your project must include five sources that are text-based readings or videos.
-Your total score on the project will be reduced by 10% (5 points) if you fail to meet this requirement.
-That is, if you earn a 45/50 on the project, but fail to meet this requirement, you will receive a 40/50. - 3.
-As this is your final project, it must be comprehensive.
-Your implicit curriculum project must touch on five of the themes from class (Democracy, Religion/Morals, Race/Ethnicity, Multiculturalism, Language, School Funding, Social Class, Ability, Gender, and School Safety).
-Your total score on the project will be reduced by 10% (5 points) for every theme you duplicate or for objectives that are not germane to the content of this class.
-That is, if you earn a 45/50 on the project, but only cover 3 of the themes from class, you will receive a 35/50.
+As this is a comprehensive assessment, your total project must reference at least 10 different sources from our class materials (readings, debates, videos, activities, discussions, etc.), not more than five of which can be related directly to a debate (summaries, debate handouts, debate presentations, etc.).
+Your total score on the project will be reduced by 10% (7.5 points) if you fail to meet this requirement.
+That is, if you earn a 70/75 on the project, but fail to meet this requirement, you will receive a 62.5/75.